What is endotracheal intubation?

 Endotracheal intubation (EI) is often an emergency procedure that’s performed on people who are unconscious or who can’t breathe on their own.
 EI maintains an open airway and helps prevent suffocation.

-In a typical EI, you’re first given a heavy anesthetic.
-Then, a flexible plastic tube is placed into your trachea, or windpipe, through your mouth or nose to help you breathe.
+In a typical EI, you’re given anesthesia.
+Then, a flexible plastic tube is placed into your trachea through your mouth to help you breathe.

-You can have difficulty breathing or may not be able to breathe at all if your trachea is blocked or damaged.
-This is when EI is necessary.
+You can have difficulty breathing or may not be able to breathe at all if any path along the airway is blocked or damaged.
+This is when EI can be necessary.

-You may need this procedure for one of the following reasons:
+You may need this procedure for any of the following reasons:

-- to open your airways so that you can receive an anesthetic, medication, or oxygen
+- to open your airways so that you can receive anesthesia, medication, or oxygen

 - to protect your lungs

 - you’ve stopped breathing or you’re having difficulty breathing